The AUC and Maxim Power: No steps forward, 3 steps back.

 * Thanks to Clare Demerse of the Pembina Institute.
 Clare’s blog post on this AUC decision was invaluable in sourcing many of the documents cited here.
 I have linked to documents posted on the Pembina Institute website as these were originally linked from her blog.

-4 responses to “The AUC and Maxim Power: No steps forward, 3 steps back.”
+4 thoughts on “The AUC and Maxim Power: No steps forward, 3 steps back.”